 I am so thankful to have experienced other corners of Colorado and I was inspired to develop a 1 week Colorado travel itinerary.
 I designed this itinerary to work for summer or winter travel in Colorado so regardless of what time of the year you visit, you’ll find that this itinerary can be useful.

 Discover the best that Colorado has to offer with this helpful 7 day travel guide for Colorado!

 Day One & Two: Denver

 Denver, Colorado is a sprawling urban destination at the feet of the Rocky Mountains that offers something for everyone to enjoy.
 It is one of the fastest growing cities in the US and with that growth comes an expansion of everything that a tourist would be looking for —public transportation, restaurants, breweries, street art, cultural attractions —there is just so much to do in the Mile High City!

 As the largest city and state capital, Denver is a natural place to start your 7 day trip in Colorado.
 Denver’s airport, DIA, is a hub for several airlines, including Frontier, with daily direct flights from around the US.
 The airport is about 45 minutes away from the city center by car, and the recent opening of the A-Rail is another affordable option for getting from DIA to downtown.

 With over 300 days of sunshine, Denver offers year-round appeal to people of all different ages and interest level.
 It is a young and expanding city with lots of new development in every direction which means that it is easier than ever to access all the amazing things this city has to offer.
-With so much to offer, I wrote a separate post covering how to spend 2 or 3 days in the Mile-High City.
+With so much to offer, I wrote a separate post covering how to spend 2 days in the Mile-High City.